 Notes to editors - click to expand/collapse

 National Homelessness Week is 30 January – 6 February.

-The CAS briefing on increased Homelessness Concerns is attached.
+The CAS briefing on increased Homelessness Concerns (link no longer available) is attached.

 For further information, interviews etc. please contact Tony Hutson 0131 550 1010.